 Depreciation is recognised in profit or loss on a straight-line basis over the estimated useful lives of each component of an item of property, plant and equipment.
-Property developed and related improvements made on leased land are depreciated over the shorter of the land's lease term and the useful lives of the building and improvements unless it is reasonably certain that the Company will obtain ownership of the land by the end of the lease term.
+Property developed and related improvements made on leased land are depreciated over the shorter of the land's lease term and the useful lives of the building and improvements.